 The photographed male is the only specimen of this species available in the Manchester Museum; collected from New Guinea.

-The male of Eurycantha horrida from the Manchester Museum's collection
+The female of Eurycantha horrida from the Manchester Museum's collection

 Read Full Post »